Clement-W/Neural.NET/README.md

             );
 ```

-* By inheriting from the Model class :
+* Or by inheriting from the Model class :

 ```cs
 class MyModel : Model